SuyashNaik-ops/Suyash-Naik-Certificates/README.md

 This repository serves as a centralized collection of my technical certifications and learning achievements.

-I am continuously improving my skills in **AI, Data Science, Machine Learning, Python, and Software Development**.
+I am continuously improving my skills in AI, Data Science, Machine Learning, Python, and Software Development.

 #👨‍💻 About Me